Sudanese transition to democracy (2019–2021): Comprehensive peace

 The 4 August Draft Constitutional Declaration lists "achieving a just and comprehensive peace, ending the war by addressing the roots of the Sudanese problem" as Article 7.(1), the first listed item in its "Mandate of the Transitional Period", and gives details in Chapter 15, Articles 67 and 58 of the document.
 Article 67.(b) says that a peace agreement should be completed within six months of the signing of the Draft Constitutional Declaration.
 Article 67.(c) requires women to participate in all levels of the peace procedure and for United Nations Security Council Resolution 1325 to be applied, and legal establishment of women's rights is covered in Article 67.(d).
 Other mechanisms for implementing the comprehensive peace process are listed in Articles 67.(e) (stopping hostilities, opening humanitarian assistance corridors, prisoner releases and exchanges), 67.(f) (amnesties for political leaders and members of armed opposition movements), and 67.(g) (accountability for crimes against humanity and war crimes and trials in national and international courts).
 Article 68 lists 13 "essential issues for peace negotiations".

 On 31 August 2020, a peace agreement was signed in Juba, South Sudan, between Sudanese authorities and rebel factions to end armed hostilities.
 Under the terms of the agreement, the factions that signed will be entitled to five ministers in the transitional cabinet and a quarter of seats in the transitional legislature.
 At a regional level, signatories will be entitled to 40% of the seats on transitional legislatures of their home states.
 A final agreement was reached in early September.
 This agreement stated that 'Sudan is a multi-racial, multi-ethnic, multi-religious and multi-cultural society.
 Full recognition and accommodation of these diversities must be affirmed. (...)
 The state shall not establish an official religion.
 No citizen shall be discriminated against based on their religion.'

-Transition period protests
+Protests during 2019–2021

 Protests continued during the creation of the transitionary period institutions, on issues that included the nomination of a new Chief Justice of Sudan and Attorney-General, killings of civilians by the Rapid Support Forces (RSF), the toxic effects of cyanide and mercury from gold mining in Northern state and South Kordofan, protests against a state governor in el-Gadarif and against show trials of Sudanese Professionals Association (SPA) coordinators, and for officials of the previous government to be dismissed in Red Sea and White Nile.

+Foreign influence on the transition

+A group of four states, Saudi Arabia, United Arab Emirates, United Kingdom and the United States, named the QUAD for Sudan was formed in 2021 to facilitate mediation and talks along with the United Nations and the African Union.
+Saudi Arabia and the UAE wish to limit Islamist influence and the UK and the U.S. wish to limit Russian influence in the country.
+The Quad claimed to have supported a transition to a democratic civilian-led government.